 Wake up early and start with your Kala Patthar trek.
-Kala Patthar is the most popular view point in Everest region.
+Kala Patthar is the most popular viewpoint in the Everest region.
 Kala Patthar trekking takes you right above Gorak Shep.

-From here you can enjoy 360 degree views of some of the highest peaks in the world- Mount Everest, Pumori, Nuptse, Lhotse etc. At 5,550 metres, Kala Patthar is the highest point of your trek.
+From here you can enjoy 360-degree views of some of the highest peaks in the world- Mount Everest, Pumori, Nuptse, Lhotse, etc. At 5,550 meters, Kala Patthar is the highest point of your trek.

 You will be driven to the airport 3 hours before your flight’s departure.
 If you want to indulge in more Himalayan adventures, do let us know.
 We have some delightful itineraries that might interest you.
 We can also customize your itinerary as per your needs.